 Kevin joined the AVCLP Board in 2015 after graduating from the 2014-2015 Program and is very keen to keep contributing to the development of the region’s future leaders.

-Clare Kiely - Treasurer
+Clare Kiely - Chair

+Emma is an alumni of the 2011 AVCLP program.
 Emma grew up and studied in North East Victoria and considers herself a local.
 She joined the AVCLP board in 2013 in an effort to expand her knowledge and experience, and to become involved with community organisations at a strategic level.
 With a Bachelor of Science in Environmental Management and Ecology from La Trobe University Wodonga, Emma currently resides in Wangaratta and is developing a career in Environmental Sustainability.